-The following table includes information regarding the compensation paid or awarded to, or earned by, the Named Executive Officers for each of 2022, 2021, and 2020 or for such shorter period for which disclosure is required under SEC rules.
-For more information about the components of total compensation for 2022, please refer to the following subsections of the CD&A:
+The following table includes information regarding the compensation paid or awarded to, or earned by, the Named Executive Officers for each of 2023, 2022, and 2021 or for such shorter period for which disclosure is required under SEC rules.
+For more information about the components of compensation for 2023, please refer to the following subsections of the CD&A:

-- · "Base Salary" for information about salary; - · "Annual Incentive Plan" for information about short-term incentives; - · "Long-term Incentives" for information about equity grants; and - "Health and Retirement Benefits" and "Perquisites" for information about other compensation.
+- "Base Salary" for information about salary; - "Annual Incentive Plan" for information about short-term incentives; - "Long-Term Incentives" for information about equity grants; and - "Health and Retirement Benefits" and "Perquisites" for information about other compensation.